Topics in

 What is a rational number?

-Next, the following numbers of arithmetic are called the natural numbers:
+The following numbers of arithmetic are the counting-numbers or, as they are called, the natural numbers:

 1, 2, 3, 4, and so on.